- Have the ability to embrace investors – people who have invested or might invest, or might influence investors – during your pre-IPO period.

 - Build a community of interested people and take them on the journey through to listing.

 - Increase the propensity of people to make the investment when needed.

-Whether you’re planning an IPO in the next months or in a few years, being ready for one requires planning.
+Whether you’re planning an IPO in a few months or sometime next year, being ready for one requires planning.
 Often, this would entail big organisational changes to meet the requirements of being publicly listed.

 For your investor relations, you will have to craft your own business narrative and set-up regular communications with your investor community.
 What better way to do this than through an investor website with news distribution!
 It’s an ideal way to communicate well with investors during the whole process.

 Through your website, investors will be able to reference corporate information and be reassured about your investment proposition.
-They will also get a base level of corporate information to support successive funding rounds through the site.
+They will also get a base level of key data to support successive funding rounds through the site.

 It's great to keep people informed and comfortable with your company activities by regularly distributing news (news releases, newsletters or announcements) leading up to the listing.
 This process can also encourage shareholders to keep their shares well after listing because they would feel more involved with your company.

 As your company progresses towards listing, there are stages involving the issue of a prospectus leading up to the transaction or float.
 Your news flow will be perfect for these later stages when there are time-critical information distribution requirements.

 Your news distribution should be smooth flowing to support your listing.

 It’s crucial to have the ability to embrace investors – people who have invested or might invest, or might influence investors – during your pre-IPO period.
 By building a community of interested people and taking them on the journey through to listing, your company can increase the propensity of people to make the investment when needed.